 Several specialist committees fall under the auspices of the board of directors (general affairs, promotion, instruction, shogo and dan, match and referee, coaching, social physical education instruction, international, iaido, jodo, medicine and science, anti-doping, and public relations).
 Each specialist committee chairman is, in principle, appointed by the standing directors.
 Where necessary, each committee can form sub-committees or hold specialist groups.

 The AJKF operates an executive office to conduct its administrational activities.
-The office has the following five departments: general affairs, accounting, projects, international, information, and registry.
+The office has the following seven departments: general affairs, public relations, information technology & medical science, accounting, projects, international, and registry.